Thank you for considering the PSEO program at Metropolitan State University. We look forward to assisting you!

 What if I need to drop a course after the semester begins?

 You will have until the university established deadline to drop or withdraw from a course and are responsible for doing so by the deadline (see metrostate.edu and search for academic calendars by semester).
 To drop a course after the semester begins, please email email@example.com with PSEO in the subject line prior to the deadline, and the course will be dropped on your behalf.
-No courses will be permitted to be dropped after the deadline.
+No courses will be permitted to be dropped or withdrawn from after the university-established deadline.

 How do I get my textbooks?